 4. Mr. Prem Sagar Sharma, my father

 5. Mrs. Shakuntala Sharma, my mother

 My ‘Sound Recording’ course got over in the end of April, 1972.
 The very next day after the formalities of final semester were done with; I vacated the hostel, packed my bag and landed in Bombay.
-It was 3rd May.
-In a true ‘filmy style’; I was faced with a horrifying situation of spending my first night on a street, in the mega city.
-My friend Arun Chakravarty had got an accommodation in an Andheri lodge, where I had parked my bag.
-I myself could not stay in after 9 pm, as the owner would not allow any outsider to remain in.
+It was 3rd of May.
+Here too, in a true ‘filmy style’; I was faced with a horrifying situation of spending my first night on a footpath, in the mega city.
+My friend Arun Chakravarty had got an accommodation in an Andheri lodge, where I parked my bag.
+I myself could not stay in the room after 9 pm, as the owner would not allow any outsider to remain in.
 So, I had to get out and start walking up and down… to kill time.
 How much ‘time’ would that be, I had no idea.
 Mentally I was prepared to spend the night, in the open… In a while I sat down on a bench.
 I don’t think I must have thought about eating.
 There were bigger situation to be handled.
-I was visualizing a cop to appear, question me harshly, about what was I doing there so late or he might even threaten me to go home or just get lost…
+I was visualizing a cop to appear, question me harshly, as to what was I doing there so late, or he might even threaten me to go home or just get lost…

 Later I got into documentaries and did ‘recording’ for many established documentary makers.
-I experienced working as production manager, did some writing, also produced and directed a few documentaries.
+I got experience of working as production manager, did some writing, also produced and directed a few documentaries.

 This is me, Arunoday Sharma: I would introduce myself as; Spiritual, Sporty, Fun, Practitioner of Transcendental Meditation and Yoga, Blogger, Writer, Published Author, Poet, Fitness Enthusiast, Karate and Tai Chi Student, Sound Recordist, Sound designer, Photographer…

 Date of Birth: 25 Sep, 1950 (New Delhi)